saucelabs/sauce-docs/docs/visual-testing/_partials/_clipping-description.md

-You can clip to a specific element on the page by using the `clipElement` option when calling Sauce visual.
+You can clip to a specific element on the page by using the `clipElement` option when calling Sauce Visual.

 Notes: